How and Where to Compost on Campus

 In Dining Services Kitchens

-In all University Dining Services locations, the kitchen staff are separating food scraps during preparation and cooking.
-This is known as prep waste or "pre-consumer" waste and it comprises the largest percentage, by weight, of all the material we send to Green Mountain Compost facility.
+Kitchen and dining staff in all University Dining locations separte food scraps during preparation and cooking.
+This is known as prep waste or "pre-consumer" organics and it comprises the largest percentage, by weight, of all the organics we collect on campus.

 In "Resident" Dining Halls

-are asked to scrape their leftovers (known as "post-consumer" waste)
+In these places, students are asked to scrape their leftovers (known as "post-consumer" organics)

-students put their plates on a conveyor belt which goes into the
+students put their plates directly on a conveyor belt which goes into the dishroom, and then the

 In "Retail" Dining Areas